thebouv/bouvlab/thehive.md

 ### Some Choices of My Own
 Ubuntu uses cloud-init and boots up with DHCP.
 I want to set static IPs because I plan to make the cluster mobile for hackathons and so I know on my own network (or vlan for the homelab) that I know the addresses.

-On first boot, check the ip address it was assigned so you can ssh into it from my laptop.
+On first boot, check the ip address it was assigned so I can ssh into it from my laptop.

 `sudo rm /etc/netplan/50-cloud-init.yaml`